cmartinez131/Turnship/README.md

 * User can swipe interested, not interested, or maybe
 * Student can match with recruiter
 * Once matched, recruiter and student can exhange messages
-* Users can upload pictures or their work and proofile picture
+* Users can upload pictures or their work and profile picture
 * Users can tap to view profile of students or company
 * Backend requirements for student information, company information, messages, and images